openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/deploy.md

 After Thoth finishes processing your stack you should see something similar to this in your report -
 ![thoth advise pass](https://raw.githubusercontent.com/saisankargochhayat/katacoda-scenarios/master/hello-world/assets/thamos_advise_pass.png)

-If you want to pull down the remove app you deployed -
+If you want to remove the app from the cluster -

 ``oc delete all --selector 'app=s2i-example-log'``{{execute}}